dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 their assertions, the easier it becomes to give in.

-Too often, I have allowed my silence and inaction to lead me to becoming defined by others, and honestly, I am so fucking tired of that.
+Too often, I have allowed my silence and inaction to lead me to becoming defined by others, and honestly, I am so tired of that.
 Do not try to label me or define me or tell me what I believe or explain to others what I think.
 I define myself.
 I have my own beliefs.
 I think my own thoughts.
 And no one should assume they have the right to ANY of that.

-I have sacrificed so much in order to never give in, in order to openly support drug legalization, so I will be damned if I let someone else define me or speak for me.
-Though, honestly, letting someone else speak for me probably wouldn't be too bad.
-However, I have been victimized in the workplace by a handful of people and I just sat idly by, not wanting to say anything wrong or worried that I'd sink to their level.
+I have sacrificed so much in order to never give in, in order to openly support controversial causes like drug legalization.
+I will be damned if I let someone else define me or speak for me.
+I have been victimized in the workplace by a handful of people and I just sat idly by, not wanting to say anything wrong or worried that I'd sink to their level.
 And I just sat there, while they made my life miserable;
 they ruined my life and I just sat there!
-They obliterated any confidence anyone had in my in my workplace and they did so in a calculated, strategic manner.
+They obliterated any confidence anyone had in me at my workplace and they did so in a calculated, strategic manner.

 And so my point is: do not find yourself in this position.
 Define